Steffo99/greed/README.md

 ## Integrating Bitcoin

-* You will require a Blockonomics API Key - Complete merchant setup wizard by clicking on Get Started for Free on Blockonomics Merchants Page.
+1. You will require a Blockonomics API Key - Complete merchant setup wizard by clicking on Get Started for Free on [Blockonomics Merchants Page](https://www.blockonomics.co/merchants#/).

-* Edit the config.ini file to set your Blockonomics api_key
+2. Edit the config.ini file to set your Blockonomics api_key

-* A public HTTP Callback URL is required to accept Bitcoin Payments.
+3. Set the HTTP Callback URL on the Blockonomics Merchants Page

 Below are instructions on how to deploy your bot to obtain a Callback URL for your bot using ngrok or Heroku.

 ### Deploy using ngrok
 * Run `python -OO callback.py` to run the bitcoin callback listener.